-As you know, it was last Sunday night that we came to the final message in the epistle of Jude, that marvelous statement with which Jude closes his letter, “Now to him who is able to keep you from falling and to make you stand in the presence of his glory, blameless with great joy, to the only God our Savior through Jesus Christ our Lord, be glory, majesty, dominion and authority before all time now and forever.
+As you know, it was last Sunday night that we came to the final message in the epistle of Jude, that marvelous statement with which Jude closes his letter, “Now to Him who is able to keep you from falling, and to make you stand in the presence of His glory blameless with great joy, to the only God our Savior, through Jesus Christ our Lord, be glory, majesty, dominion and authority, before all time now and forever.
 Amen.”
 And Jude closed out his epistle with that great statement that we are kept from falling.
-We are kept by God, and therefore God deserves all the glory.
+We are kept by God, and therefore deserves all the glory.

-And again, 1 Thessalonians 5:23-24.
-“Now, may the God of peace himself sanctify you entirely.
-May your spirit and soul and body be preserved complete without blame at the coming of our Lord Jesus Christ.”
-There’s that same affirmation that God who sanctified us will preserve us complete intact, blameless, again, at the coming of our Lord Jesus Christ.
-The next verse, verse 24 says, “Faithful is he who calls you and he also will bring it to pass.”
-He was faithful to call you into salvation.
-He will be faithful to preserve you until that salvation is complete.
+And again, 1 Thessalonians chapter 5, verses 23 and 24, “Now may the God of peace Himself sanctify you entirely; may your spirit and soul and body be preserved complete, without blame at the coming of our Lord Jesus Christ.”
+There’s that same affirmation that God who sanctified us will preserve us complete, intact, blameless – again – at the coming of our Lord Jesus Christ.
+And the next verse, verse 24, says, “Faithful is He who calls you, and He also will bring it to pass.”
+He was faithful to call you into salvation; He will be faithful to preserve you until that salvation is complete.

-And I remind you again of 1 John 2:19.
-“They went out from us, but they were not really of us.
-If they had been of us, they would have remained with us.
-They went out in order that it might be shown they are not all of us.”
-The true believers stay, and abide, and remain, not because they have the power on their own to do it - they don’t, as I pointed out last week - but because the same God who called them, the same God who justified them, the same God who is sanctifying them has promised to glorify them.
+And I remind you again of 1 John 2 and verse 19, “They went out from us, but they were not really of us; if they had been of us, they would have remained with us; they went out in order that it might be shown they are not all of us.”
+The true believers stay and abide and remain not because they have the power on their own to do it - they don’t, as I pointed out last week - but because the same God who called them, the same God who justified them, the same God who is sanctifying them has promised to glorify them.

 The Westminster Confession accurately affirms that saving faith cannot fail.
 It cannot fail.
 And at this point, I think it’s crucial for us to understand what the perseverance of the saints does not mean.
 This will help us to understand what it does mean.